Krinkle/js-togo/04-instrumentation/README.md

 # 04: Instrumentation

-Create a copy of your program from the `03-fibonacci/` directory and save it in this direcory.
+Create a copy of your program from the `03-fibonacci/` directory and save it in this directory.

-This excercise will be about instrumentation.
+This exercise will be about instrumentation.
 Instrumentation is the term for adding additional code that will measure aspects of your program.
 For today's example, we will measure how often the `fibonacci` function is called.